indico/indico/doc/guides/source/UserGuide/Conferences.rst

 E-ticket
 '''''''''

-You can choose to enable or disable the e-ticket module by clicking on *Enable*/*Disable*.
+You can choose to enable or disable the e-ticket module by clicking on *On*/*Off*.

 |image164|

-After enabling it, for every registrant an unique electronic ticket will be generated.
-The ticket is a PDF document containing a QR code that can be used by the mobile check-in application to keep track of registrants.
-This ticket will be sent to every new registrant, attached to the registration e-mail.
-The registrant will also have the option to download the ticket after registration.
+Once enabled, Indico will be ready to generate a unique electronic ticket for every participant.
+The e-ticket is a PDF document containing a QR code that can be used to check-in attendees at the Conference Registration Desk.
+In order to read the QR codes, Indico provides a mobile app named 'Indico check-in' that will list all the registrants and provides the necessary tools to check them in.

+Managers can choose how Indico will distribute the e-tickets.
+Currently, there are three options:

+1. The e-ticket can be attached to the email sent to the user after registration.
+2. The e-ticket can be downloaded from the conference homepage menu.
+3. The e-ticket can be downloaded from the summary page right after registration.

 |image165|